SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ![Thumbnail](thumbnail.png)

-Over the summer, I worked on rewriting Bustle in Rust and GTK 4 as part of the Google Summer of Code (GSoC) 2023 program.
+Over the summer, for 12 weeks, I worked on rewriting Bustle in Rust and GTK 4 as part of the Google Summer of Code (GSoC) 2023 program.
 This post is an overview of the work done and the future plans for the project.

 ## About Bustle